YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints all possible combination of two letters
+Script that prints a number with two decimal places